DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Product-master.md

 #### Periodic task
-The following periodic task can also be used to automatically add the product setup.
+The following periodic task can also be used to automatically add the product setup. <br>
 If inventory transactions exist for the product/warehouse combination and the product setup doesn't exist, this task will create the product setup.

 - Navigate to **EDI > Periodic Tasks > 3PL products > Product configuration update**